nipafx/nipafx.dev/content/talks/java-x-action.md

 * modules and OS-specific binaries

 The end result will look very different from just a few years ago, let alone 10.
-This is not your dad's Java!
+This is not your parent's Java!